bittiez/HelpOp-Email/README.md

 # Configuration
 After you install the plugin, run your server once to create the config.yml file and the emailTemplate.html.
-The config should look like this: https://github.com/bittiez/HelpOp-Email/blob/master/src/config.yml
+The config should look like this: [View default configuration file here](../../blob/master/src/config.yml)

 The config should be fairly self explanatory, if you have any questions hop on my discord support server(Link at the top)